Dirty Kuffar: Media exposure in the 2000s

-2006
+On 27 November 2006, the BBC reported in Online Jihadism and exclusively featured the "Dirty Kuffar" rap video.

-On 6 December Channel 4's Dispatches programme aired 'Jihad TV', a documentary investigating the fact that "Internet footage of beheadings has become a vital weapon in al-Qaeda's jihad against the West.
+On 6 December 2006, Channel 4's Dispatches programme aired Jihad TV, a documentary investigating the fact that "Internet footage of beheadings has become a vital weapon in al-Qaeda's jihad against the West.
 Dispatches investigates this powerful propaganda machine and its impact on young Arabs and Muslims in the UK."
-In this show the Dirty Kuffar video was extensively reviewed.
+In this show, the "Dirty Kuffar" video was extensively reviewed.

-On 27 November the BBC reported into "Online Jihadism" and exclusively featured the 'Dirty Kuffar' rap video.

-The 2006 documentary, Obsession: Radical Islam's War Against the West, features 'Dirty Kuffar' and discusses online Jihad.
+The 2006 documentary Obsession: Radical Islam's War Against the West featured "Dirty Kuffar" and discussed online jihad.

-2007

-In 2007 The Daily Telegraph newspaper reported that the 21 July bombers appeared in court and it was witnessed that they had watched the video.
+In 2007, The Daily Telegraph newspaper reported that the 21 July bombers appeared in court and it was witnessed that they had watched the video.

-In January 2007 the 'Dirty Kuffar' video was featured in the CNN Behind the Scenes series documentary 'The War Within' about radical Islam in Britain.
+In January 2007, the "Dirty Kuffar" video was featured in the CNN Behind the Scenes series documentary The War Within about radical Islam in Britain.

-The video also featured in the Fox News documentaries on radical Islam, Radical Islam: Terror In Its Own Words, and Obsession: The Threat of Radical Islam.
+The video also featured in the Fox News documentaries on radical Islam, Radical Islam: Terror in Its Own Words, and Obsession: The Threat of Radical Islam.

-In May 2007 Digihad remixed Dirty Kuffar, version 2.1 and released it through the video sharing website YouTube and, in March 2007 another video, 'Dirty Takfiri, with Azzam the American was released.
-However, although not promoting 'Dirty Kuffar', 'Dirty Takfiri' was an anti-Jihad video spoofing Dirty Kuffar."
+In May 2007, Digihad remixed "Dirty Kuffar", as version 2.1 and released it through the video sharing website YouTube and in March 2007 another video, "Dirty Takfiri" with Azzam the American was released.
+However, although not promoting "Dirty Kuffar", "Dirty Takfiri" was an anti-jihad video spoofing "Dirty Kuffar".

-In July, online news websites are featuring stories on Islamic extremism and Jihad on the internet, mentioning 'Dirty Kuffar', and on 18 August The Globe and Mail ran a story entitled 'Terror goes digital.
-With Canadian help', reporting how popular the song is still.
+In July 2007, online news websites were featuring stories on Islamic extremism and jihad on the internet, mentioning "Dirty Kuffar", and on 18 August The Globe and Mail ran a story entitled "Terror goes digital.
+With Canadian help", reporting how popular the song still was.

-2008

-In May 2008 Investor's Business Daily reported in the article 'Google's TerrorTube' that: "Among the videos remaining on YouTube is a slick piece of pro-terrorist propaganda called 'Dirty Kuffar'".
+In May 2008, Investor's Business Daily reported in the article "Google's TerrorTube" that: "Among the videos remaining on YouTube is a slick piece of pro-terrorist propaganda called 'Dirty Kuffar'."